Mapping to illuminate power & place

 Slavery was inextricably woven through the fabric of society in Baltimore, shaping the lives of blacks and whites, free and enslaved.
 Drawing on records such as city directories, tax records, census reports, newspapers, and other historical documents, Slave Streets, Free Streets identifies people, including free and enslaved residents, at locations around the city, tying them by name to specific addresses.
 Slave advertisements and slave narratives also helped in identifying dozens of places where Baltimoreans were engaged in the slave trade and in telling the stories of fugitives from slavery.
 This experience is spatially represented in several ways including dot-density maps.
 Dot-density maps show that Baltimore’s 1820 population (by ward) was relatively integrated, in vivid contrast with the so-called “black butterfly” configuration of racial, social, and economic segregation that become the reality in so many US cities during the Great Migration due to racist practices such as "red-lining."
 Such segregation is revealed in more recent maps of the city and is with us today.

-Slave Streets, Free Streets allows users to see the way that slavery was enmeshed in the world of early Baltimore, even though the city appears far more integrated than it is today.
-It reminds us of the degree to which racial slavery and nascent capitalism spun a web from which people struggled to extricate themselves and their families.
-Finally, it allows us to put faces and names to the largely anonymous ordinary people of the past.
-We are also trying to make an argument about the power of visualization as a story-telling medium, to show how mapping can spatially illuminate relationships of power and place.
+Slave Streets, Free Streets, demonstrates the power of visualization as a story-telling medium and reinforces how mapping can spatially illuminate relationships of power and place: It allows users to see the way that slavery was enmeshed in the world of early Baltimore, even though the city appears far more integrated than it is today; It also reminds us of the degree to which racial slavery and nascent capitalism spun a web from which people struggled to extricate themselves and their families; Finally, it allows us to put faces and names to the largely anonymous ordinary people of the past.